Josh Lowe Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective nine K/9, the 10th-best in the league.
+- The nine strikeouts per nine innings put together by the Red Sox pitching staff ranks ninth in MLB.

-- The Red Sox's 4.57 team ERA ranks 21st across all league pitching staffs.
+- The Red Sox's 4.59 team ERA ranks 21st among all league pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (204 total, 1.3 per game).
+- The Red Sox rank 25th in baseball in home runs surrendered (205 total, 1.3 per game).

-- In his last time out on Wednesday, the righty went four innings against the Texas Rangers, giving up two earned runs while surrendering three hits.
+- The right-hander last appeared on Wednesday against the Texas Rangers, when he threw three innings, allowing eight earned runs while giving up eight hits.

-- In 19 games this season, the 27-year-old has a 4.92 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .250 to opposing hitters.
+- In 27 games this season, the 24-year-old has put up a 4.11 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.